Champion Racing Association: CRA-sanctioned series

-ARCA/CRA Super Series
+ASA/CRA Super Series

-The ARCA/CRA Super Series is the premier series of the Champion Racing Association.
+The ASA/CRA Super Series is the premier series of the Champion Racing Association.
 It was formerly known as the Kendall Late Model Series and the Sunoco Super Series.
 The series utilizes Super Late Models.
 Regulations on engine and body are NASCAR legal.
-Like NASCAR, the car body designs are based on the Chevrolet SS, Dodge Charger, Ford Fusion, and the Toyota Camry.
-The most recent series champion is Hunter Jack.
+Like NASCAR, the car body designs are based on the Holden Commodore, Dodge Charger, Ford Fusion, and the Toyota Camry.

 JEGS All Stars Tour

 Champion Racing Association purchased the Michigan-based Super Pro Series and began in 2011.
 The JEGS All Stars Tour utilizes Pro Late Models, which is powered by a crate engine.
 The crate engine rule is meant to reduce the costs of the engines to the competitors.
 The crate engines are built by the automobile manufacturers themselves, such as General Motors and Ford.
-The most recent champion is Cody Coughlin in 2021.